Just follow the steps in this sanitation program based on HACCP norms:

 In hatchers, we recommend 0.042 cc / 1,000 eggs / hour for broilers.
 This will result in very low CFU’s and excellent chick quality.

 To prevent algae and slime build up in your cupper cooling coils, you can add 0.5 % Virocid® in a closed circuit.
-As Virocid® has a neutral pH in dilution, it will not corrode the cupper coils.
+As Virocid® has a close to neutral pH in dilution, it will not corrode the cupper coils.

 We want to implement vehicle disinfection with an on parallel use of wheel dipping through a disinfection ditch plus automated spraying on the sides and below the vehicles.
 Is it safe - regarding the potential longterm effects e.g. corrosion/damage on the materials used in vehicles i.e. plastic, metal, met.paint, glass - to use Virocid® for this purpose?